entelognathus/early-gnathostome-phylogeny/Character list Zhu2022.md

 Zhu Y. et al. (2021), Character 17; Zhu Y. et al. (2022), Character 21.

-Score changed from 1 to – for Galeaspida, from 2 to – for _Eusthenopteron_.
+Score changed from 1 to â€“ for Galeaspida, from 2 to â€“ for _Eusthenopteron_.

 1. Enamel and pore canals: (0) enamel absent from inner surface of pores; (1) enamel lines portions of pore canal.